 The Royal Canadian Air Force (RCAF), meanwhile, had been flying patrols over Newfoundland’s waters and coasts since 1939 and the first maritime patrol squadron had been stationed at Gander since 1940.
 Reinforced by other RCAF squadrons, it now provided air support to the Newfoundland Escort Force and was an integral part of the RCAF’s Eastern Air Command.
 In the eastern Atlantic, the convoys were guarded by the Royal Air Force (RAF) Coastal Command which included RCAF squadrons.
 At this time, however, aircraft lacked the range to cover the central part of the Atlantic ocean, an area that became known as the “Black Pit” because of the heavy losses the U-boats were often able to inflict there.

 The Campaign Moves to North American Waters

 Although officially neutral, the United States had become increasingly involved in the war at sea.
-In September 1941, Canadian naval forces came under American “co-ordinating supervision.”
+In September 1941, Canadian naval forces came under American “coordinating supervision.”
 This arrangement replaced control by the British commander-in-chief, based in England, with an American commander who was much closer to the situation in the western Atlantic.
 However, when the United States officially entered the war in December 1941 following the Japanese attack on Pearl Harbor, many of the American ships were withdrawn from the North Atlantic to meet burgeoning U.S. commitments elsewhere.
-This, unfortunately, weakened the Atlantic anti-submarine defences.
+This, unfortunately, weakened the Atlantic anti-submarine defenses.